microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/New-MgWindowsUpdatesUpdatableAsset.md

 # New-MgWindowsUpdatesUpdatableAsset

 ## SYNOPSIS
-Create new navigation property to updatableAssets for admin
+Create a new updatableAssetGroup object.
+The **updatableAssetGroup** resource inherits from updatableAsset.

 ## SYNTAX